wavefrontHQ/docs/pages/doc/integrations.md

 tags: [integrations, data, dashboards, alerts, administration]
 sidebar: doc_sidebar
 permalink: integrations.html
-summary: Learn how to install an integration, and how to work with integration content.
+summary: Learn how to customize an in-product integration and how to set up a custom integration.
 ---

 Integrations are one easy way to get data from external systems into the Wavefront service.
+This documentation includes a complete, up-to-date [list of Wavefront integrations](integrations_list.md) and a page of [new and updated integrations](integrations_new_changed) that we update monthly.
 Many integrations are accessible directly from the product; for others, you follow some simple steps in this document.

+**Note** If no integration exists for you data source, you can send your data directly to the [Wavefront proxy](proxies.html) in one of the [supported data formats](proxies.html#supported-data-formats).

-## In-Product and Do-Your-Own-Setup Integrations
+## In-Product and Custom Integrations
 Wavefront lets you set up many integrations directly from the product.
-For other integrations, we give step-by-step instructions - or you can send your data to Wavefront in other ways, for example, using the Telegraf output plugin for Wavefront.
+For other integrations, we give step-by-step instructions -- or you can send your data to Wavefront in other ways, for example, using the Telegraf output plugin for Wavefront.

 - **In-product integrations** provide assisted installation and configuration.
 Many integrations also install a dashboard for you.
 Access the integration by selecting **Integrations** from the menu bar and click the **Setup** tab.

+  For some data sources, for example Amazon AWS, we offer an integration for the initial connection and give customization information in this documentation.

-- **Do-Your-Own-Setup** integrations provide installation and configuration instructions in this documentation.
-In many cases, we give you instructions to help you completely customize the process.
+- **Custom** integrations provide installation and configuration instructions in this documentation.

-To use a Do-Your-Own-Setup integration, click one of the links below, or pick the integration from the Table of Contents on the left.
+To customize an in-product integration or set up a custom integration, click one of the links below, or pick the integration from the Table of Contents on the left.

 <table width="100%">
 <colgroup>